I did not like my Valentine One Radar Detector attached to my vehicles windshield via suction cups.

 Pulling the number three 10 AMP fuse cut power to the Home Link system and a temporary connection to my detector power cable confirmed that was indeed the correct fuse. (photograph below)

-I used the top stud as my ground contact by placing it between two washers (red arrow) and replaced the 10 AMP fuse in position number three in the fuse panel. (green arrow) Note the position of the fuse.
-The tap is on the right side of the fuse because power comes in at the left contact.
+I used the top stud as my ground contact by placing the ground wire between two washers (red arrow).
+After installing two 10 AMP fuses in the fuse tap, (white arrow) it was installed in position number three in the fuse panel.

 Test power to the detector.
 Attach Blend Mount adapter and install on mirror stem.